Thermal design and cooling of electronics workshop

 - Case study

-A balanced mixture between lectures, exercises and a case study.
+Classroom lectures, classroom and group demonstrations and exercises and a group case study.

 Participants receive a HTI certificate.